 One of my favourite wildlife experiences in Australia was in Baird Bay.
 We got to swim with dolphins and play with sea lions from a small intimate boat.
 I was very surprised by how much they would interact with us.
 We saw a few emus during our drive there.

-The best places to see wildlife in Australia – Western Australia
+The best places to see wildlife in Western Australia

-The best places to see wildlife in Australia – Northern Territory
+The best places to see wildlife in the Northern Territory

-We had a close encounter with a couple of freshwater crocodiles while canoeing Katherine Gorge.
-They’re not as dangerous as the saltwater crocodiles, so it was a great experience seeing one in the wild.
+While canoeing in Katherine Gorge, we had a close encounter with a couple of freshwater crocodiles.
+They’re not as dangerous as saltwater crocodiles, so it was a great experience seeing them in the wild.

-There are a few tours to see saltwater crocodiles in the region.
-It’s very impressive.
-The birdlife there was also amazing and we got to see the iconic Jabiru.
+There are a few tours available to see saltwater crocodiles in the region, which is an impressive sight.
+The birdlife there is also amazing, and we had the opportunity to see the iconic Jabiru.

 But the list shouldn’t stop at 25.
 There are many other places to see wildlife in Australia.
-The more time you spend in nature, the more chances you’ll get.
-Kangaroos are almost everywhere, and we regularly saw emus too while driving.
+The more time you spend in nature, the more chances you’ll have.
+Kangaroos are almost everywhere, and we regularly saw emus while driving.